 Prior to completing her master’s degree at Hunter College, Shannon consulted as a writer, editor and digital strategist for a variety of organizations, with specialties in finance and technology.
 Additionally, she served for over three years in workforce policy for the Texas Workforce Commission.
 She most recently worked with Purpose, a mission-driven organization, tackling gun control, the Syrian refugee crisis and voting rights.
 Her background in human-centered design and user experience and her desire to solve seemingly intractable urban problems coalesced around this work.

-She’s now focused on issues of racial equity through her work with Living Cities, and transportation quality with Riders Alliance, a transit advocacy group.
-Shannon leads Living Cities’ content strategy efforts, overseeing campaigns to close the racial opportunity gaps and to ensure cities are smartly resourced toward transformation.
-She is also helping to grow the organization’s evidence-building practice and promote Living Cities’ Equipt to Innovate framework and its Start Up, Stay Up, Scale Up initiative, which was designed to connect high-growth entrepreneurs of color to the capital and community they need to scale.
+She’s now focused on issues of racial equity through her work with Living Cities, and transportation advocacy with Riders Alliance, a New York-based nonprofit.
+Shannon leads Living Cities’ content strategy efforts and is helping to grow the organization’s learning practice.
+She previously promoted both Living Cities’ Equipt to Innovate framework and its Start Up, Stay Up, Scale Up initiative, which was designed to connect high-growth entrepreneurs of color to the capital and community they need to scale.